TedHusted/awake/awake.md/awake.md

 “The phone is like the tablet with all the same parental settings and use-time windows.
 They also dampen the link during school, just like tablets and phones.
 We all still need to learn to use our words.”

 Jill pauses and makes eye contact with her offspring.
 “The phone is different from the tablet because you have the phone with you everywhere you go.
 You need to keep X-Drop locked down and disabled when you are not using it.
-And, obviously, do not drop anything with people you do not know.”
+Do not drop anything with people you do not know.”

 “Yes, you know I know the rules,” Julie says, with only the slightest of whines in her voice.
 She scoops up the phone and hurries away.